-Drawing on Imperial’s extensive expertise and experience in this area, industry-leading experts and relevant case studies, this programme will build core knowledge on the topic cyber-security, enabling you to better identify and understand the root causes of cyber risks within your business, how they might develop over time and how best to tackle them.
-Grasping the foundational material covered will not only enable you to have a more solid understanding of cyber risk today, but also how emerging security trends and technology issues might impact your organisation in the future.
+Drawing on Imperial’s extensive expertise and experience in this area, industry-leading experts and relevant case studies, this programme will build core knowledge on cyber-security, enabling you to better identify and understand the root causes of cyber risks within a business, how risks evolve over time and how best to mange them.
+Grasping the foundational material covered will not only enable you to have a more solid understanding of cyber risk today, but also how global emerging security trends and technology issues might impact organisations in the future.

 Who should attend this course?

-Executives with decision making power in industries with significant cyber-security exposure, particularly those involved in CNI sectors e.g. financial services, energy, telecoms, health, government.
+Professionals working in industries with significant cyber-security exposure, particularly those involved in CNI sectors e.g. financial services, energy, telecoms, health, government.
 This course assumes a working level knowledge of using IT systems, but does not require previous experience in the fundamentals of computing, programming or a detailed knowledge of cyber security.

-This short-course will aim to bridge strategic considerations of cyber-security and the more technical aspects of the subject.
+This unique short accelerator course will aim to bridge strategic considerations of cyber security to the more technical aspects of the topic.
 Importantly, you will be quickly familiarised with core topics in digital technology systems – stripping away unnecessary complexity – and shown how these relate to your business environment.
-The course begins with fundamental material on computing and builds on this so that you develop a solid understanding of how digital-systems may fail or be compromised and what the impact of cyber security events might be to an organisation.
-You will leave with a much better grasp of what hacking an organisation’s systems might entail and how to be better prepared to handle such risk.
+The course begins with fundamental material on computing and builds on this so that you develop a solid understanding of how digital-systems may fail or be compromised and what the impact of cyber security events might be.
+You will leave with a much better grasp of what hacking an organisation’s systems might entail and how to be better prepared for such an event.

 - Fundamentals of how computing systems operate – coding, applications and programs

-- Networks and communication – how systems interact with each other
+- Networks, communication and interconnectivity – how cyber systems interact with each other

 - Cyber-security – understanding vulnerabilities, threats and risks

-- What do emerging topics like AI and blockchain mean for cyber-security – more problems or solutions?
+- What do disruptive trends like AI and blockchain mean for cyber-security – more problems or solutions?